valentjn/vscode-ltex/pages/docs/settings.md

 *Possible values:*

-- `off`: Don't log any of the communication between language client and server.
+- `"off"`: Don't log any of the communication between language client and server.
-- `messages`: Log the type of requests and responses between language client and server.
+- `"messages"`: Log the type of requests and responses between language client and server.
-- `verbose`: Log the type and contents of requests and responses between language client and server.
+- `"verbose"`: Log the type and contents of requests and responses between language client and server.

 *Default:* `"off"`